 This shocking redistribution of wealth and resources was just too much for the US to bear.

 Accordingly, the US-led Organisation of American States (OAS) declared the results of the October 2019 presidential election, which MAS won by a wide margin, to be fraudulent, purely because they did not align with its own desired outcome.

-“We won in the first round,” said Maduro.
+“We won in the first round,” said Morales.
 “According to the OAS, however, winning with a wide margin is electoral fraud … the OAS said there was fraud because in 225 tables the MAS obtained between 70 and 90 percent of the votes.
 In rural areas, we even obtained more … The real fraud is the OAS report.” (‘Fascists, racists plotted the lithium coup in Bolivia’ Morales, Telesur, 17 December 2019)

-Using this pretext as a springboard, the opposition, backed by the police and armed forces, and, most importantly, by the US, ousted Maduro with a campaign of violence and intimidation.
+Using this pretext as a springboard, the opposition, backed by the police and armed forces, and, most importantly, by the US, ousted Morales with a campaign of violence and intimidation.
 On 12 November 2019, opposition senator Jeanine Añez Chávez appointed herself ‘interim president’.

 The demonstrations of Bolivian workers and peasants that followed the coup were drowned in blood.
 The armed forces were granted immunity from prosecution as they used live rounds against demonstrators, killing 30 and wounding 800 more in the clashes that immediately followed.

 Evo Morales held the position of president from 22 January 2006 until 10 November 2019.
 He was, and still is, immensely popular with the Bolivian working masses.
 His illegitimate ‘successors’ enjoy no such popularity, and rule over the people with naked terror.